MaryDonovanMartello/DSC-530/README.md

 * There is no significant linear relationship between the fraud reported target variable and any of the claim transaction variables.

 ## Data
-Fraudulent Insurance Claims dataset located at https://www.kaggle.com/patilk1/fraudulentinsuranceclaim
+Fraudulent Insurance Claims dataset: [claims](https://www.kaggle.com/patilk1/fraudulentinsuranceclaim)

 ## Techniques
 * Histograms